aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

 ### Consumer:
 1. CryptoException - Invalid Crypto Key, Key is provided but decryption failed
 1. In some cases, consumer does not have access to the key at the time of receiving the message or client would like to receive the encrypted messages and store them for later processing.
-In such cases, getKey() returns empty byte array, so consumer won’t be able to decrypt the message.
+In such cases, getPrivateKey() returns empty byte array, so consumer won’t be able to decrypt the message.
 Such messages are delivered as is to the application.
 It is the application’s responsibility to decrypt the message.
 1. Received message is not encrypted.
 Consumer will only attempt to decrypt messages which contains encryption_keys set in the message metadata.
 Messages without this metadata field will be delivered as is.
 1. Encrypted messages received by a client which does not support encryption.